Yandex Salario Ingeniero de Analytics en Moscow Metro Area | RUB 1.86M-RUB 4.58M+ | Levels.fyi

-La compensación de Ingeniero de Analytics in Moscow Metro Area en Yandex va desde RUB 1.86M por year para G14 hasta RUB 4.58M por year para G16.
-El paquete de compensación year mediano in Moscow Metro Area totaliza RUB 2.58M.
+La compensación de Ingeniero de Analytics in Moscow Metro Area en Yandex varía de RUB 1.86M por year para G14 a RUB 4.58M por year para G16.
+El paquete de compensación mediano year in Moscow Metro Area totaliza RUB 2.58M.
 Ver el desglose de salario base, acciones y bonos para los paquetes de compensación total de Yandex. Última actualización: 10/8/2025

 Nombre del Nivel